mickaelosvaldo1999/Exploring-LSTM-for-Bitcoin-Price-Prediction/README.md

 and preprocessing.
 The performance of the prediction model is evaluated against the real one.
-The findings contribute to the analysis of cryptocurrency markets, enabling investors to make informed real-time decisions and facilitating the development of advanced trading algorithms and risk management strategies in the cryptocurrency space.
+The findings contribute to the analysis of cryptocurrency markets, enabling investors to make informed real-time decisions, facilitating the development of advanced trading algorithms and risk management strategies in the cryptocurrency space.